cambriz902/KofileAPI/README.md

 **Note**
-I want to re-iterate that part 1 and part 2 code is not the best and I refactored the solution in part 3 to show the actual quality of code I like to write.
+I want to re-iterate that part 1 and part 2 code is not the best and I refactored the solutions in part 3 to show the actual quality of code I like to write.

 # Part 3: API